seqan/seqan3/doc/tutorial/sequence_file/index.md

 * store the sequence names/id in a std::string and
 * the qualities in a std::vector over the seqan3::phred42 alphabet.

-In case you want to read a **protein** sequence instead we also provide the seqan3::sequence_file_input_default_traits_aa traits type which sets the seqan3::sequence_record::sequence field to a std::vector over the seqan3::aa27 alphabet.
+In case you want to read a **protein** sequence instead, we also provide the seqan3::sequence_file_input_default_traits_aa traits type which sets the seqan3::sequence_record::sequence field to a std::vector over the seqan3::aa27 alphabet.